FL STUDIO BASICS

 - There are several ways to load a new instrument, the first two below will auto-name and auto-route the instrument to the Mixer track:

-- Load plugins from the plugin picker - Open the Plugin Picker (F8) then drag-and-drop a plugin on the desired Mixer track.
-The Mixer track will be auto-named and plugin routed to that Mixer track.
+- Load plugins from the plugin picker - Open the Plugin Picker (F8) then drag-and-drop a plugin on the desired Playlist Track header (the area at the start of the Playlist lane).
+The Playlist Track and first empty Mixer track will be auto-named and plugin routed to that Mixer track.
 You can also double-click an instrument plugin in the Picker OR drag it to the Channel Rack and the instrument will be routed to the Master Mixer track.

 - Load plugins from the Browser - Drag a plugin preset or samples/loops from the Browser to a Mixer track.
 The Mixer track will be auto-named and plugin routed to that Mixer track.
 You can also drop it on the Channel Rack and the instrument will be routed to the Master Mixer track.